-Now I would have loved to try the raspberry variation, but all we had on hand (in terms of booze I’ve not been banned from using in baking) was Fighting Cock Bourbon.
+All we had on hand (in terms of booze I’ve not been banned from using in baking with) was the one in the photo.
 It’s $12.00 a bottle and probably a few steps up from Wild Turkey.
 Or maybe not.
 It worked.

 I made the cake as a loaf cake and had to make enough adjustments to where it needed to be re-typed.
 Here’s the XOJane Baking with Booze raspberry version, and here’s the New York Times Whiskey-Soaked Chocolate Bundt Cake version from the New York Times.
 For a family of 3 with two being of legal drinking age, this size was perfect, but next time I’ll double it and serve it at a party.

 Chocolate Bourbon Cake

 1 tablespoon unsweetened cocoa powder

 2 1/2 ounces unsweetened chocolate

 1/2 cup bourbon, rye or other whiskey, more for sprinkling

 1/4 teaspoon kosher salt – I used table salt

 4 oz unsalted butter, softened

 One large egg plus 2 tablespoons lightly beaten egg